EduardoAC/eduardo-cv-frontend-web/content/posts/guide-for-url-query-vs-path-parameters-in-protected-web-apps.md

 When building API endpoints, the **URL path** (or slug) is often used to define access to a specific resource.
 This path needs a URL-friendly identifier for the data you want to access, and it should be readable by both machines and humans.
 On the other hand, **query parameters** are ideal for actions like searching, sorting, filtering, and paginating results.

 During my time at Zalando, I was part of the API chapter, where we had great guidelines for best practices in structuring these endpoints.
-These guidelines — still widely used in the industry — offer practical advice that can be applied to any web application, ensuring clarity and ease of use.
+These guidelines, still widely used in the industry, offer practical advice that can be applied to any web application, ensuring clarity and ease of use.
 They can be found [here](https://opensource.zalando.com/restful-api-guidelines/#urls).

 #### Why This Matters for Web Applications

-Though much of this applies to APIs, the same principles are relevant for frontend development. **A well-structured URL path is more than just a technical necessity** — Google’s SEO algorithms use these paths to index and rank website content. **If done right, URLs can even give users a preview of the content before they click the link**.
+Though much of this applies to APIs, the same principles are relevant for frontend development. **A well-structured URL path is more than just a technical necessity**, Google’s SEO algorithms use these paths to index and rank website content. **If done right, URLs can even give users a preview of the content before they click the link**.
 This is why search engines reward clean, well-organised URL structures.

 But what about internal or credential-protected applications where SEO isn’t a concern?
-In these cases, maintaining a clear, intuitive URL structure reduces cognitive load for your users. **Users are accustomed to specific navigation patterns, and deviating from those can be frustrating** — especially for those relying on accessibility tools to navigate your site.
+In these cases, maintaining a clear, intuitive URL structure reduces cognitive load for your users. **Users are accustomed to specific navigation patterns, and deviating from those can be frustrating**, especially for those relying on accessibility tools to navigate your site.

 Moreover, adhering to standard URL practices makes life easier for your development team.
 If your APIs and frontend follow consistent URL patterns, **your team won’t need to switch mental gears when moving between projects**.
 This consistency reduces confusion and helps avoid unnecessary complexity.